ASIO protects Australia and Australians from threats to their security.

 The ASIO Act extends ASIO’s responsibility for security intelligence beyond Australia’s borders and includes, in the definition of security, Australia’s security obligations to other countries.
 In fulfilling its obligations to protect Australia and its people, ASIO performs the following roles.

-- collects security intelligence through a wide range of means including human sources and technical operations, using the least intrusive means possible in accordance with the Attorney-General’s Guidelines;
+- Collects security intelligence through a wide range of means including human sources and technical operations, using the least intrusive means possible in accordance with ministerial guidelines.

 - Assesses security intelligence and provides advice to government on security matters.